Sentier station: Platforms

 Sentier is a standard configuration station.
 It has two platforms separated by the metro tracks and the vault is elliptical.
 Since the 1950s, the walls have been covered with a metallic bodywork with white horizontal uprights and light golden advertising frames.
 This arrangement is completed by yellow Motte style seats.
-The bevelled white ceramic tiles cover the piers, the vault, and the tunnel exits.
+The bevelled white ceramic tiles cover the walls, the vault, and the tunnel exits.
 Lighting is provided by independent fluorescent tubes and the name of the station is written in Parisine font on enamelled plates incorporated into the bodywork.

 Bus services

 The station is served by lines 20 and 39 of the RATP Bus Network.